Managers Can Make Better Decisions: The Research How

 Which Is the Right Way?

-Often the “right way” is not at all clear.
-Decision making can be fraught with obstacles.
-Yet, managers can make better decisions if they learn to avoid the following five decision-making traps from decision making training best practices:
+New and inexperienced managers tell us that decision making is difficult because the “right way” is not always apparent.
+And, decision making can be fraught with obstacles.
+Managers can make better decisions if they learn to avoid the following five decision-making traps from decision making training best practices:

 New managers report being so anxious to appear decisive that they often chose a course of action without properly weighing the potential long-term consequences.
-While a quick decision may feel good initially, it can have significantly negative ramifications in the future.
+While a quick decision may feel good initially, it can have negative ramifications the down the road.

 Good decision makers carefully consider both the present and the future before determining the best path forward.

-Having an unacknowledged preference, or confirmation bias, can lead you astray.
+Having an unacknowledged preference, or confirmation bias, can lead leaders astray.
 Many new managers are apt to interpret information in a way that supports their current beliefs rather than analyzing things objectively.
+Research by Zenger and Folkman found that leaders who actively seek feedback are rated as significantly more effective than those who do not, regardless of tenure or technical skill.

-To make better decisions, new managers need to check their egos at the door and be open to diverse thoughts and points of view.
+To make better decisions, new managers need to check their egos at the door.

-The key is to o look at the whole picture.
+The key is slow down and look at the whole picture before deciding.

 The Bottom Line